How to Install a Toilet Pan and Cistern

 how to install a toilet pan and cistern step 6

 Then, re-position the toilet and screw the cistern into place according to your drilled holes.
-Use your impact driver to ensure the screws are tight.
+Use your screwdriver to ensure the screws are tight.

 Step 7

-Use your impact driver to screw screws through the holes at the bottom of the pan.
+Use your screwdriver to tighten the screws via the holes at the bottom of the pan.
 This will fix your pan to the floor.
 Once the screws are in place, put the provided caps over the top to hide the screws.
+You will need to mark the fixing points first, and make pilot holes before installing where necessary.

 how to install a toilet pan and cistern step 7